Staking Concepts

 Examples:

-Networks like Tezos and Solana use DPoS among many others that use either DPoS directly or a combination of this consensus model with new novel models.
+Networks like Tezos and use DPoS among many others that use either DPoS directly or a combination of this consensus model with new novel models.

 Benefits: